 3. What are the symptoms of Precipitous Labour?

 Again, as per above, this is not a medical diagnosis.
-Generally speaking, women experiencing Precipitous Labour have the following symptoms.
+Generally speaking, women experiencing Precipitous Labour have the following symptoms, with no early warning signs of labour.

 - VERY quick, intense contractions with almost no time to rest in between